 How Might IPV Affect Me?

 It may be hard to talk about these experiences.
-It is normal to get upset when discussing IPV or worrying what others may think.
-Remember that it is not your fault.
+Getting upset when discussing IPV or worrying what others may think is understandable and expectable.
+Remember to be kind to yourself, and that help is available.

 Staying Safe